DEFRA/defra-ai-agents/playbook/pages/getting-started/mcp-a2a.md

 > **Note:** Any example use cases are to illustrate where Interoperability Standards *could* be applied within Defra contexts.
 > They are **not confirmations**

+> Any examples of potential AI tools and framework use (e.g. LangChain, Azure AI Studio, Semantic Kernel, OpenAI Assistants) are illustrative only.
+Always consult the Defra AI Tools Authority or your technical governance lead before selecting or implementing any AI technology to ensure alignment with internal standards, approved platforms, and procurement policy.

 ---